 The damaged disc is removed, decompressing the nerves or spinal cord

-Spacer Placement
+Spacer placement

 A spacer or cage with bone graft is placed to restore disc height and alignment